Hexxeh/libpebble/README.md

 ------

 * Pebble for making an awesome watch.
+* RaYmAn for helping me figure out how the PutBytesClient worked.
 * Overv for helping me pick apart the Android different message factories in the Android app.